moeahmed/CSCI6100G/distributionFiles/readme.txt

     This contains the toolkit source code, and Jupyter notebooks for the case study.
 To repeat the case study, open 'caseStudy.ipynb' or 'repeatStudies.ipynb' in
     Jupyter and run all the code cells.
+For toolkit extension case studies, navigate to toolkit/ and run 'okhttpStudy.ipynb' or 'mavenStudy.ipynb'

 v. code-maat/